Prerequisites

 Using Kubernetes Secrets (Default)

 By default, secrets are stored as Kubernetes Secrets.
 The chart automatically generates random values for required secrets.
-Modifyvalues.yaml
+Modifyvalues.yaml:

 Using External Secrets (AWS Secrets Manager, Vault, etc.)

-To use an external secrets manager, enableexternalSecret
+To use an external secrets manager, enableexternalSecret in values.yaml:

 3. Configuring PostgreSQL and Redis